Population-scale dietary interests during the COVID-19 pandemic: Methods

-The food entities ($N=1432$) are categorized into 28 food categories, and the mode entities ($N=16$) are categorized into four groups.
-We obtain country-specific timeseries for 28 food categories, and four aggregate modes by adding up timeseries of respective individual entities.
+Overall, we collected time series for 1,432 food entities and $16$ food access mode entities in \new{18 countries}, spanning from January 1, 2019, to December 31, 2020, at weekly granularity.
+The time series were collected and calibrated with the Google Trends Anchor Bank library.
+The full list of 1,432 food entities and 16 food-access mode entities is available in our data repository.
+The 1,432 food entities are categorized into 28 food categories, and the 16 food-access mode entities are categorized into four groups.
+After data collection, we obtain country-specific time series for 28 food categories, and four aggregate food-access mode by adding up time series of respective individual entities.

+The countries were pre-selected with the goal of achieving global coverage across continents, studying countries with a large number of Internet users \cite{statista}, and including countries with varying severity of mobility restrictions.
+Additionally, we collected global time series of interest in the ``recipe'' and ``restaurant'' entities, spanning from the beginning of 2019 until the end of 2020, at weekly granularity, in all countries and territories (Figure \ref{fig:maps}).